tuosuniversity/Vellum/Output/EN/4_Perception in Practice/40_Quantum_Mindfulness_and_Relational_Dynamics.md

 ### Article 2: Historical/Philosophical Origins

-**SEO-Optimized Title:** Beyond Personality Traits: Discover the Psychodynamic Dimensions Shaping Your Inner World
+ Beyond Personality Traits: Discover the Psychodynamic Dimensions Shaping Your Inner World

 For centuries, thinkers have sought to understand the intricate workings of the human mind.
 While traditional psychology often categorizes us by fixed personality traits, the Quantum Mindfulness framework introduces a revolutionary perspective: our consciousness, personality, and experiences are shaped by the active interaction of **Psychodynamic Dimensions**.
 This isn't just a new label; it's a dynamic model rooted in profound insights into the architecture of the psyche.